-It takes courage to exercise the right to refuse unsafe work, but it may be the only way for workers to protect themselves.
+to refuse unsafe work, but it may be the only way for workers to protect themselves.
 It could also save lives.

-©iStock.com/tumoikuia
+©iStock.com/tumoikuja

 Q&A on grievances and adjudication/arbitration

 1. What does "obey now, grieve later" mean?
 Why is this important to me as a shop steward?